 Wings with Angry Sauce

-Do you love a hot wing?
-Oooooh, the fire!!
-I think they are delicious and I know that a lot of you out there agree with me.
-Now, I am not talking five alarm, blow your head off heat but a nice fiery sweet sauce does it for me!!
+Cause, I am not talking five-alarm, blow your head off heat but a nice fiery sweet sauce does it for me!!
 As you are making these Wings with Angry Sauce, taste the sauce and adjust it to your liking.
 Adding more sweetness from sugar or honey will tone down the heat.

 Do they taste as good as they look?
 You betcha!
 Fiery, sweet and full of flavor!
 Ken gobbled them down and we will be making them again very soon.